anthonyftwang/spacetagram/README.md

 - 💾 Saves likes in the browser's localStorage
 - 🌙 Has a toggle for dark mode, because this is space after all
   - Theme preferences are saved across sessions too!
-- ⚙️ Lets users the number of items to see on each page
+- ⚙️ Lets users change the number of items on each page
 - ↔️ Paginates to enable navigation through past photos
   - Page 1 always contains the latest image
   - Each page shows the correct images, accounting for the number of items per page